 Skin functions as a site of vitamin-D synthesis, in which the substance (7-dehydrocholestrol) isomerizes into cholecalciferol or previtamin-D3 in the presence of UVB light.
 This inactive form (cholecalciferol) further hydroxylates in the liver and kidney to produce an active form of vitamin D (calcitriol).
 In the bloodstream, calcitriol travels as a hormone and functions to regulate calcium and phosphate synthesis, promoting bones’ remodelling.

 Human skin possesses mechanoreceptors, thermoreceptors and nociceptors that can sense the pain exerted from the deep pressure, temperature and noxious stimuli.

-Thermoregulation is one of the skin’s major functions, which can either occur through blood vessels and sweat glands.
+Thermoregulation is one of the skin’s major functions, which can either occur through blood vessels or sweat glands.
 The blood vessels dissipate heat from the skin as the body temperature increases through vasodilation.
 Oppositely, the blood vessels retain heat as the body temperature decreases through vasoconstriction.
 Similarly, the sweat glands in the skin’s dermis layer transpirate heat out by releasing electrolytes out of the skin through sweating or perspiration.

-The skin’s secretions like sebum (from sebaceous glands) and sweat (from sweat glands) act as an antimicrobial agent.
+The skin’s secretions, like sebum (from sebaceous glands) and sweat (from sweat glands), act as antimicrobial agents.
 Sebum is the waxy lipid material that lubricates the skin that forms a slightly acidic environment to restrict the direct contact of microorganisms like bacteria, fungi etc. Similarly, the sweat glands release electrolytes (NaCl) that also inhibit microbial interaction.

 |It is composed of stratified epithelium, keratinocytes, melanocytes and Langerhans cells